Gaz Coombes: Early life

-Born on 8 March 1976 in Oxford, Coombes is the son of Eileen and John Coombes.
+Born on 8 March 1976 in Oxford, England, Coombes is the son of Eileen and John Coombes.
 His father was a food scientist, who enjoyed playing jazz piano, and his mother was an English teacher.
-Although he was born in England, he lived with his family in San Francisco, California, from around the age of 5 up until the age of 9, at which point in 1985 they moved to Oxford in England.
+Although he was born in England, he lived with his family in San Francisco, California, from around the age of 5 up until the age of 9, at which point in 1985 they moved back to Oxford.

 Coombes played classical piano at this age, but gradually moved on to an interest in playing guitar.
 He began to attend Wheatley Park School in Holton, Oxfordshire, but found himself being picked on for being 'girly'.
 His elder brother Rob was friends with Nic Goffey at the time, and one day on the school's playing fields a 13-year-old Gaz Coombes met and befriended Nic's younger brother, 15-year-old Danny Goffey.
 Danny Goffey was two years older than Coombes and helped to "protect him" from being teased.
 Goffey recounts what happened; "I mean, you couldn't fucking miss him.
 He was gorgeous.
 He grew sideburns and they [other pupils] gave him loads of shit, but I was really into him.
 I think I fancied him a bit, y'know?
 He's really beautiful.
 He wasn't very mature at that age.
 He was like a kid.
 I just went up to him and asked him to form a band.
 I could.
 I was a drummer.
 The tallest drummer in the school."